Learning-Based Importance Sampling via Stochastic Optimal Control for Stochastic Reaction Networks: Importance Sampling (IS) via Stochastic Optimal Control (SOC)

 To derive an estimator for $\mathbb{E}[g(\mathbf{X}(T))]$ using the proposed IS change of measure, we first solve the related SOC problem using the approach from this section; then we simulate $M$ paths under the new IS sampling measure.
 Thus, the MC estimator using the proposed IS change of measure over $M$ paths becomes

 where $\overline{\mathbf{X}}_{[i],N}^{\Delta t,\boldsymbol{\beta}}$ is the $i$-th IS sample path and the corresponding likelihood factor from \eqref{eq:likelihood} is

-\begin{remark} The explicit path-wise derivatives in Lemma \ref{lem:gradient} have the following advantages compared with the finite difference approach: (i) the explicit path-wise derivatives are unbiased with respect to the TL scheme, resulting in only the MC error for evaluating the expectation (\ie, without additional finite difference error), and (ii) the gradient computation is a rare event and by using the IS-TL paths from Lemma \ref{lem:gradient} the variance is controlled. \end{remark}
+\begin{remark} The explicit pathwise derivatives in Lemma \ref{lem:gradient} have the following advantages compared with the finite difference approach: (i) the explicit pathwise derivatives are unbiased with respect to the TL scheme, resulting in only the MC error for evaluating the expectation (\ie, without additional finite difference error), and (ii) the gradient computation in \eqref{eq:gradient} requires the estimation of an expected value with a high relative error because of $g$ being fitted to an indicator function.
+Using the IS-TL paths we control better the related statistical error. \end{remark}